Airline Counter: 29

 Air China

-Air China was founded in 1988 as China’s former carrier, CAAC, formed in 1949, was split into 6 different airlines, with Air China set to operate the large international routes.
+Air China was founded in 1988 as China’s former carrier, CAAC, formed in 1949, was split into 6 different airlines, with Air China set to operate China’s large international routes.
 Today, along with China Eastern and China Southern Airlines, Air China is one of the only remaining airlines still operating from this split.
-In 2002, the airline merged with China Southwest Airlines, one of the other airlines formed from CAAC which operated flights from the southwest of China in Sichuan Province.
-In 2013, the airline made history by operating the first domestic Chinese flight with satellite internet offered on board.
+In 2002, the airline merged with China Southwest Airlines, one of the other airlines formed from CAAC (which operated flights from the southwest of China in Sichuan Province).
+In 2013, Air China operated the first domestic Chinese flight with satellite internet offered on board.

 Kuwait Airways